Manu’s Menu

 This is one of the most classic Italian dishes, and I am surprised it took me so long to post about it!
 Besides being quite a common dish, it is also one of the most loved ones.
 I don’t think there is even one kid in Italy who does not like it.
 And what’s not to like?
 Roasted chicken with baked potatoes… so simple yet so good!
 I’m getting hungry again!

-I often cook complicated dishes, but sometimes it feels great to come back to the basics.
-And this is definitely one such case.
-I find that this recipe well represents what everyday Italian cooking is about: a few good quality and simple ingredients can give amazing results.
+I often cook complicated dishes but sometimes it feels great to come back to the basics.
+This is definitely one of those times.
+Everyday Italian cooking is all about using a few good quality simple ingredients to create amazing results.

 Enjoy and… buon appetito!